Lower bills and pay off debts from a Debt Management Plan (DMP).

 How do I get started?

 The easiest and most effective way to start a debt management plan is to contact a credit counselor.
-Read more.
+There are locations in each and every state, and many of the services are free.
+Find how to contact a free credit counselor near you.
+Among other things, they can show you how to start a debt management plan.
 Counselors will guide you through the process, negotiate with your creditors, and they will provide you with the best chance to be successful.